 The widespread occurrence of gluten sensitivity, wheat allergies and celiac disease have been well documented.
-Many of the related problems such as gastrointestinal discomfort (IBS), rashes, problems with nutrient absorption and bone loss have been reported and observed.
-Fortunately for many, following a gluten free diet can relieve these indications and revitalize health.
-But, aside from digestive complaints, there may be another reason to avoid gluten — its effect on the brain.
+Many of the related concerns such as gastrointestinal discomfort (IBS), rashes, concerns with nutrient absorption and bone loss have been reported and observed.
+Fortunately for many, following a gluten-free diet can relieve these indications and revitalize health.
+But, aside from digestive complaints, there may be another reason to avoid gluten – its effect on the brain.

 Headache?
 Maybe it’s Gluten